logux/core/README.md

 })
 ```

 ## Cleaning

-To keep log fast, Logux clean it from outdated events.
+To keep the log fast, Logux cleans it from outdated events.
-Note, that by default, Logux cleans every event in log.
+Note, that by default, Logux removes every event from the log.

-If third-party library will need some events in future, it should set keeper.
+If third-party library will need some events in the future, it should setup a keeper.
-Keeper is a function that will return `true` on every important event.
+A keeper is just a function returning `true` for important events supposed to be kept in the log.

-Log emit `clean` event before keepers execution and cleaning.
+Log emits `clean` event before the keepers execution and cleaning.

-For example, DevTools could keep latest 1000 events to show log:
+For example, DevTools may need to keep latest 1000 events in the log:

 ```js
 let count = 0